CLASS DATES 2018/19

 CARNET, 4 WEEK BLOCK OR SINGLE CLASS?:

 The single class is good if you want to try out our classes before committing to longer.
-(Adult £24, Kids £15).
+(Adult £24, £28* Kids £15, £18*).
 If it is your first class with us, then you can try the class for half price.
-Use the code 1stclass.
+Use the code 1stclass when booking online.
 You may cancel up to 48 hours before the class.

-The 4 class carnet (£84) or 11 class carnet (£210) are our most cost efficient and flexible way to attend classes.
-It allows you to come to any class, thursday or saturday and in different skills if you prefer.
+The 4 class carnet (£84, £90*), 11 class carnet (£210, £210*), 4 class block for Aerial Conditioning (£65, £69*) are our most cost efficient and flexible way to attend classes.
+The carnets allow you to come to any class, thursday or saturday and in different skills if you prefer.
 You can book online all the way to the end of term and are able to cancel up to 24 hours before.
 11 class carnet is valid for 4 months (less the holidays), 4 class carnet is valid for 2 months.
+4 class aerial conditioning block is valid for the 4 consecutive weeks.

 We offer discounts for low income families and 2nd sibling or more.